The Settings module allows you to configure the organisation-wide settings for the contact centre.

 Enter a number that will be used to ensure a maximum number of characters in a password

-Select a Security Level between One and Four
+Select a Security Level between 1 and 4.
+See Password Complexity for more details.

 Maximum Wrong Password Attempts